shadabtanjeed/TripAlchemy/boilerplate_readme.md

         FIREBASE_MESSAGING_SENDER_ID=your_messaging_sender_id
         FIREBASE_APP_ID=your_app_id
         ```

+5. Add `serviceAccountKey.json` file
+    * Download the service key json file from firebase.
+    * Rename it as `serviceAccountKey.json`.
+    * Put it in the directory: `django_project`

 ## Note
 Due to firebase's limitation, the signup is handled by backend in the function `signup_view` function whereas the login is handled at client side in `login_view` function.